 The historic downtown square is at the heart of the 62,000-person town.
 Locally owned shops, restaurants and bars line the square, giving visitors more than enough shopping, drinking and eating opportunities to fill the day.

-If beer is your thing, head one block south to AquaBrew.
-This 15-barrel brewery brags that its beer never faces a temperature swing, touches oxygen or sees the light of day until it touches your glass, making it the freshest beer in Texas.
-With the long communal patio tables in the beer garden and legendary Texans hospitality, you will be sure to make a friend as you sample the house-made beer.
+If beer is your thing, head two blocks south to AquaBrew.
+This brewery brags that its beer never faces a temperature swing, touches oxygen or sees the light of day until it touches your glass, making it the freshest beer in Texas.
+With the long communal patio tables, beer garden and legendary Texan hospitality, you will be sure to make a friend as you sample the house-made beer.
 For the best burger in town, stop by the Taproom Pub.
 This American-style pub has more than 100 beers, 42 of them on tap, and burgers that every Texas State college student swears by.

 If you are thinking less beer and burger and more quaint and cozy, the European-inspired Blue Dahlia Cafe a few doors down is your best bet.
 The bistro serves healthy meals with an emphasis on breads, sandwiches, soups and cheese.

 Feeling inspired for a little outdoor adventure after watching the start of the big race?
-If so, load up with the season’s latest outdoor apparel and gear at Hays County Outfitters, or hit up Core Running for all running and fitness needs.
-To add a few vintage clothing pieces to your wardrobe, make sure you stop by Vagabond Vintage or Twice Blessed.
+If so, load up with the season’s latest outdoor apparel and gear at Hays County Outfitters.
+To add a few vintage clothing pieces to your wardrobe, make sure you stop by Vagabond Vintage or Monkies Vintage.
 To If you’re looking for a bit of local history while you’re in town, learn about our 36th president at the LBJ Museum of San Marcos.
-The museum focuses on the years President Johnson spent as a student and a professor at the local university and his role in the development of landmark education and civil rights legislation.
+The museum focuses on the years President Johnson spent as a student at the local university and his role in the development of landmark education and civil rights legislation.

 Stick around into the night and hit up almost any bar in town for live music.
 Cheatham Street Warehouse is a honky tonk featuring live country, blues, folk and soul bands.
-Other options include the Kiva Lounge & Bar or Jack’s Road House.
+Other options include The Porch or Jack’s Road House.
 As the music plays, think about the racers navigating their boats through the night, and you can raise a glass to them in comfort.